 What do we know about this sector of travellers?

-- Around 171K holiday visitors in 2016 say they participated in some form of cycling compared to 125K in 2014.
+- Around 138K holiday visitors say they participated in some form of cycling.

 - International cycling visitors tend to be most interested in adventure tourism activities during their stay in New Zealand.